 Testimonial: "Our appointment with Jim went great...we just met with him once to get some ideas to incorporate into our song.
 He gave us many good tips and it was amazing how much he was able to fit into one visit!"
 Thanks, Debbie Vanetti and Mike Platz, July 2005

 Did you realize that you would like to take more lessons but did not take advantage of the quantity rate discounts that were initially offered to you?
 We pride ourselves in our unique and flexible pricing options so ask about the creative ways you can earn upgrade credit or take advantage of sales!
 Upgrades must be purchased within 24 hours after your first visit.
 This "trial period" allows you to experience a lesson and have some time to evaluate and discuss your options with your partner afterward.
 If you decide to upgrade after the 24 hour grace period, your previous payment would not be credited toward the additional purchase.
-Credits are not transferrable within the same type of package (ex. all privates) not across categories (private vs semi private vs mini group)
+Credits are transferrable within the same type of package (ex. all privates) but not across categories (private vs semi private vs mini group)

 We offer a money back guarantee on UNUSED and UNSCHEDULED lessons for any reason.
 Lessons are valid for up to 12 months from the date of purchase.
 The lessons are transferable as a gift certificate to friends or family or you may receive a refund (before the expiration date).
 If you choose to discontinue lessons and you have appointments scheduled in our calendar then you may receive a *pro-rated* refund as long as you cancel the lesson a MINIMUM OF 4 BUSINESS Days (Mon-Fri, 9am-5pm) IN WRITING before the scheduled lesson you wish refunded.
 Pro-rated means the refund is adjusted to reflect the number of lessons already taken and their applicable posted package and/or unit rate.
 Full refunds are available up to 55 days from the original date of purchase.
 A 5% processing fee is deducted from the refund after the 55 day grace period or if your preferred refund payment method differs from your original payment method.
 Due to the significant extra administrative time and expense incurred when we accommodate rescheduling requests, refunds ARE NOT available on ANY RESCHEDULED or FORFEITED appointments due to a NO SHOW or LATE cancellation.
 Please allow up to 14 days to process your refund.
 A refund minus the fee is available up to 12 months after the date of purchase.
 Refunds are NOT available for COMPLETED lessons or packages.